-Results are to be reported twice-yearly and if no discharge occurs at the outfall then "no discharge" is to be reported.
+Reporting and Initial Monitoring: Results are to be reported twice-yearly and if no discharge occurs then "no discharge" is to be reported.
 The permit also requires that an initial monitoring of the effluent be conducted within the first 60 days of discharge and the results submitted to WDEQ and the U.S. Environmental Protection Agency within 120 days of the commencement of discharge.